h15200/notes/kafka_and_confluent.md

   - services inside the mothership are accessible through the `control plane (user management plane)` and the services communicate with each other via `grpc` with Protobuf messages.

-  - Control plane component exist in each satellite as well including Kubernetes control plane, cloud-layer auto-scaling groups, synce-service and psc-operator.
+  - Control plane component exist in each satellite as well including Kubernetes control plane, cloud-layer auto-scaling groups, sync-service and psc-operator.

 - a mothership cluster also has its own postgres DB running in the same AWS VPC for state storage.